michauhl/RBPBench/README.md

 As no ground truth (i.e., set of true transcriptome-wide binding sites of an RBP) exists, one obvious way to quantify the performance of a peak caller is to look for the enrichment of known RBP binding motifs in the binding site (peak region) data.
 Since there exists no automated solution for this task yet, we implemented RBPBench:
-RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known high-confidence RBP binding motifs (current release: 259 RBPs comprising 605 motifs).
+RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known high-confidence RBP binding motifs (release v0.1: 259 RBPs comprising 605 motifs).
 RBPBench can be used for benchmarking CLIP-seq peak callers, but it works just as well for other RBP-related research questions: one can e.g. look for RBP binding motifs in any set of genomic regions (selecting any number of RBPs of interest, including user supplied motifs), and check for RBP motif co-occurrences (to see which RBPs bind similar regions).
 RBPBench is easy to use and freely available via conda (command line usage) or on Galaxy.
 Comprehensive statistics and informative plots allow for easy comparisons across multiple RBPs and peak callers.
-Last but not least, RBPBench comes with an extensive documentation, including many usage examples.
+Last but not least, RBPBench comes with an extensive manual, including many usage examples.

 ## Installation